-Though no license is legally required to be a sales representative, manufacturers may require their sales reps to keep their certifications and licenses current.
-It is important for all salespeople to stay informed about trends in their field.
-Up-to-date knowledge of both the products and their applicable fields ensures that the salesperson will be successful.
+Though no license is legally required to be a sales representative, manufacturers may require their sales reps to earn certain certifications and/or licenses as a way for them to stay informed about products in their industry and sales techniques in their field.

 In most states, respiratory therapists must be licensed to practice.
 Of those states requiring licensure, most recognize the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) as the acceptable credentials for respiratory therapists.
 Both the CRT and RRT are credentials offered by the National Board for Respiratory Care (NBRC).

-To qualify for the CRT credential, graduation from an accredited respiratory therapy program is required.
-Upon successful completion of a degree program, the credential of Certified Respiratory Therapist is awarded to candidates upon successful completion of the examination.
-Certified Respiratory Therapists are qualified for entry-level positions in respiratory therapy.
+- The Certified Respiratory Therapist Credential (CRT): To earn the CRT credential, graduation from an accredited respiratory therapy program and successful completion of a specific examination is required.
+Certified Respiratory Therapists are able to apply for entry-level positions in respiratory therapy.

-Candidates seeking the credential of Registered Respiratory Therapist must be Certified Respiratory Therapists.
-After obtaining the CRT and meeting all additional educational requirements, candidates must pass a written content examination and a clinical simulation examination.
+- The Registered Respiratory Therapist Credential (RRT): Candidates for the RRT must be already have earned the CRT, then must pass a written content examination and a clinical simulation examination.
 The RRT credential is usually required for advanced respiratory therapy positions that require significant amounts of responsibility.

 Many states require that licensed respiratory therapists renew their licensure through continuing education credits.
 State requirements vary, but most require renewal every three years by obtaining at least 30 hours of continuing education credit.
 Continuing education credits can be obtained by taking respiratory therapy courses, participating in professional associations, and attending professional seminars and conferences.

 Students who need to know licensing requirements for respiratory therapy should consult their local licensing boards.
-Each state has its own licensing requirements, and it is important that they be researched carefully before beginning any degree program.
+Each state has its own licensing requirements, and it is important to understand what may be required of you before you begin a degree program.